 Seniors who are homeless can be served by the Rapid Re-Housing Program, then move to the SSAP program for ongoing rental assistance.

-Eligibility: Applicants must be low income.
+Eligibility: Clients must be at least 65 years of age and low income.

 The HASS program is a partnership between HopeSource, the Housing Authority of Kittitas County and Elmview.
 This program provides subsidized housing, wrap-around case management and employment support services.

 Eligibility: Clients are homeless families with children who are eligible for subsidized housing through the Housing Authority and who agree to participate in wrap-around case management.
 If unemployed, clients must also agree to participate in employment support services through Elmview.

 The HASS program is a pilot program and funded through Kittitas County’s document recording fees and is therefore subject to funding availability.